Mohamedbadawyy12/llm-mcp-orchestrator/README.md

-# MCP AI Orchestrator
+#  AI Orchestrator

 ## Overview

-The **MCP AI Orchestrator** is a sophisticated, enterprise-ready platform for building and deploying tool-augmented Generative AI agents.
+The **AI Orchestrator** is a sophisticated, enterprise-ready platform for building and deploying tool-augmented Generative AI agents.
 This project moves beyond simple chatbot wrappers by implementing a robust, containerized microservice architecture.
 At its core, a central orchestrator, powered by **LangGraph** and **Google's Gemini model**, intelligently routes tasks to a suite of decoupled, specialized microservices.

 These "tool servers" provide the AI agent with a secure bridge to real-world capabilities, including: